My kids are hilarious.

 7. You stop when the light turns red.

 Here in Utah, when making a left turn, red lights are completely optional.
 No joke.
 When the light turns red, you can see three or four cars continue right on through the turn.
 Oncoming traffic has to sit and wait for everyone to break the law before they can safely go.
 If the city placed traffic cops at major intersections, we could easily balance the budget.
 It's ridiculous.
 It's dangerous.
-It's a serious problem.
+It's a serious problem.8.
+You've never had to go to a state liquor store to buy alcohol.

 The local grocery store doesn't have an alcohol section.
 Well, they do, but it consists of beer.
 If you want something else, anything else, cooking wine, even, you'll have to find your local state liquor store.